1kohei1/sd-scheduler/memo.md

 - [x] Update Date.tsx to handle date object
 - [ ] Change Semester.tsx to store semester's presentation date in Date Object
 - [ ] Check why initial component layout is broken
+- [ ] Make availability editable by text.
+Auto refresh on calendar.
+Date is at the header and input will look like the date input in overview

 NOTES: